Centre has shown shocking insensitivity, arrogance toward farmers, says Sonia Gandhi

 “The agitation of farmers continues and the government has shown shocking insensitivity and arrogance going through the charade of consultations,” said Gandhi, according to National Herald.
 “It is abundantly clear that the three laws were prepared in haste and Parliament was consciously denied an opportunity for examining in any meaningful details their implications and impacts.”

 Gandhi reiterated the Congress’ stand on the matter.
-“Our position has been very clear from the very beginning: we reject them categorically because they will destroy the foundations of food security that are based on the three pillars of MSP, public procurement and PDS,” she added.
+“Our position has been very clear from the very beginning: we reject them categorically because they will destroy the foundations of food security that are based on the three pillars of MSP, public procurement and PDS [public distribution system],” she added.

 Tens of thousands of farmers have been camping out on the outskirts of Delhi for nearly 60 days, demanding the repeal of the three agricultural laws passed in September.
 On Thursday, the farmers rejected the Centre’s proposal to suspend implementation of the three agricultural laws for 1.5 years.
 They remained firm on their demand for a complete rollback of the legislations.